 - Anything in the public domain

-- The first use of an item (journal article) falls under the Fair Use Guidelines.
+- The first use of an item (journal article or book chapter) falls under the Fair Use Guidelines.
 However each subsequent use requires royalties to be paid to the copyright holder.

 At this time, Boatwright Library obtains copyright permission for reserves posted through the library's e-reserve system through the Copyright Clearance Center.
 If you are posting scanned e-reserves directly into Blackboard and you need assistance with obtaining copyright permission for a work, please contact Katherine Hoffman in Boatwright library at firstname.lastname@example.org.